mamuzaan/portfolio_p5_store/README.md

 * [starter template](https://getbootstrap.com/docs/4.6/getting-started/introduction/) from bootstrap 4
 * base template from [bootstrap examples](https://getbootstrap.com/docs/4.0/)
 * A lot of short solution from stackoverflow.com and google.
+* To create projects readme video tutorial by JoGorska on slack.
+* Fix bug from google search, youtube tutorial and meny tutor and mentor support.

 ### People